spamalot/quichem/SYNTAX.rst

     + ``.``: decimal point in decimal coefficients or a separator used in ambiguous cases pertaining to elements, subscripts, and charges
     + ``;`` : separator used in ambiguous cases pertaining to state
+    + ``,``: when before or after an "=", creates a stoichiometric arrow in a chemical equation; in the future, will be used to indicate text to go above and below reaction arrows
     + numbers & lower-case letters

 This means that one does not have to press shift while typing text to be